Raiyuuki/Raiyuuki.github.io/content/Japanese/Katsu Curry.md

 ### Give the Curry a final taste, adjust the seasoning if you need.

 ## And thats it really!
-Serve it with rice and Enjoy
+Serve it with rice and Enjoy.

+{{% notice style="red"%}}
+If you feel fancy, you can add Apples with the onions, it does give the dish an edge.
+But if you crave something simple and flavourful, there you go!
+{{% /notice %}}